zawette/linux-notes/vim.md

 + CTRL+b move up by a page
 + CTRL+f move down by a page
 ## searching
-+ / search for word, cycle through results with n and shift n
++ / search for word, cycle through results with n and N
 + \* search for occurences of the word where cursor is pointing with *
 + clear search highlights => :noh \<cr>
 + fc move cursor to next occurence of c on the current line (F for previous occurence)